deadsetbit/gaming-couch-unity/README.md

 # Build your project for Gaming Couch

 When you are ready to build your project for Gaming Couch, you need to build it as WebGL.
+You can change this by selecting the WebGL tab from
+"Project Settings > Player".

+Under "Project Settings > Player > WebGL" tab's "Publish settings", set the compression format to "Disabled".

 // TODO: Further instructions on how to build the project for Gaming Couch and integrate it to the platform.